-Ref Controls Specified by PFC Tests of Controls Results of of Tests 14.1 PFC has documented written change request and application development workflows for systems development and change management processes.
+Ref Controls Specified by PFC Tests of Controls Results of Tests 14.1 PFC has documented written change request and application development workflows for systems development and change management processes.
 Inquired of management regarding the processes for checking out code, establishing a test environment, migrating code changes into the production code branch, and publishing package updates to the production web server.
-Inspected diagram of SimpliCD change control process and determined documented processes were consistent with management's description of ons

-Control Objective 14: Controls provide reasonable assurance that changes to the SimpliCD applications are authorized, tested, approved, and documented.
+Inspected diagram of SimpliCD change control process and determined documented processes were consistent with management's description of processes and procedures.
+No exceptions noted.
+14.2 Requests for changes to SimpliCD applications are documented in a change request form and initiated or approved by appropriate business owner and IT management.
+For a sample of SimpliCD change requests, inspected the change request form and determined the request was initiated or approved by appropriate business and IT management.
+For a sample of migrations, traced back to Request Ticket List provided and determined all migrations tested were supported by request tickets.
+The random selection was based on checked-in change sets.
+No exceptions noted.